 Stay Optimistic and Hands-On

 Determine each martial arts goal in terms of getting to a place of positivity rather than avoiding a negative one.
-For example, “I will stop being idle” has the potential to make you feel guilty and bring you down.
+For example, “I will stop being lazy” has the potential to make you feel guilty and bring you down, especially if you do not feel you have broken that laziness.
 Instead, “I will show up to class on Monday” is more active, encouraging and you will be more proud of yourself.